JermineJunior/Student-Management-System/README.md

 Install dependencies:

     composer install && npm i
 copy the .env.example to .env

     cp .env.example .env

 Create the application key

     php artisan key:generate
 Set up database: Create a database and configure database credentials in the configuration file.

+run the migration and seed the database

+    php artisan migrate:seed
 Run the application:
-Bash

     php artisan serve
+Use the credentials below to sign in

+    Email: admin@admin.com
+    Password: password